Koksowiec/Pre-university/UNITY C# - gry/3x3 Tiles - moving after player/README.md

 ![4](https://user-images.githubusercontent.com/44843822/196753441-d3f2b018-3308-4248-96d7-c224f3efa654.png)

 ### This is my solution to the problem I stumbled upon while creating my top down game
 What I wanted to do is to create 9 tiles, with player on the middle.
 Whenever the player goes to the left or right, on the tile next to the middle, then this tile becomes the middle one and again there are 8 tiles around player.
+My solution might not be the best one or the best in case of performance, but it is enough for my need.
 This is how I figured this out.

 ## Preparation
 1) I have created an empty Game Object witch the scale of 25, 25, 1 and with the script: LevelController.